No Shame (Lily Allen album): Release and promotion

 In late 2017, Allen uploaded numerous songs online in preparation for the album, including the track titled "Family Man".
 On 12 December 2017, Allen released the album's lead single, "Trigger Bang", featuring British grime artist, Giggs.
 On 24 January 2018, Allen announced her new album would be called No Shame and would be released in "early Summer 2018".
+The song was praised by critics, who applauded Allen and Giggs chemistry as well as the song's lyrical content.
+An accompanying music video for "Trigger Bang" directed by Myles Whittingham was released on 24 January 2018.
+The video made references to the videos of her previous singles "LDN" and "22".

 On 9 March 2018, Allen released two songs from the album titled "Three" and "Higher".
 Allen also announced that the album would be released on 8 June 2018 via Parlophone.
 Later that month, Allen embarked on a tour, starting off in Manchester, United Kingdom on 20 March, making stops in London, Hamburg, Berlin, Paris and Amsterdam before traveling to the United States for shows in New York and California.
 The tour is set to end in Switzerland on 17 June 2018.

 During the album's promotion, Allen traveled to the United States.
 She performed "Three" on Late Night with Seth Meyers, accompanied by just a piano.
 On 1 June 2018, Allen released another promotional song, "Lost My Mind".
 The same day she announced that she would embark on a North American tour in support of the album.
 The North American leg of the tour will begin in early October and run through until mid-November.
 On 6 June 2018 Allen released a video for "Lost My Mind", the Myles Whittingham-directed clip was set in a bedroom where Allen paces up the floors, walls and ceiling.
 The following day Allen was set to visit Good Morning Britain in order to promote the album, but after having an argument with Piers Morgan over gun violence she was cancelled.

-Singles

-In December 2017, a song called "Trigger Bang" was leaked and featured rapper Giggs.
-The following day (12 December 2017) the song was released as the album's lead single.
-The song was praised by critics, who applauded Allen and Giggs chemistry as well as the song's lyrical content.
-An accompanying music video for "Trigger Bang" directed by Myles Whittingham was released on 24 January 2018.
-The video made references to the videos of her previous singles "LDN" and "22".

-A remix of "Lost My Mind" by Michael Calfan was released as the album's second single on 6 July 2018.

-A remix of "What You Waiting For" featuring Jamaican dancehall singer Popcaan was released as the album's third single on 25 April 2019.
+A remix of "Lost My Mind" by Michael Calfan was released as the album's first promotional single on 6 July 2018.
+A remix of "What You Waiting For" featuring Jamaican dancehall singer Popcaan was released as the album's second promotional single on 25 April 2019.